evasnow1992/DeepGenerativeModelLINCS/README.md

 * Classify PCL based on different latent representations of expression profiles.
 * Predict drug-targets with latent representations of expression profiles.
 * Reveal correlations between PCL global representations learned with S-VQ-VAE.

+### drug_gene_target_prediction_handle.ipynb
+Concise code extracted from deep_generative_model_LINCS_analysis.ipynb for drug gene target prediction using VAE generated representations.
+Users may modify section 2.2 to search for drugs of interest.
+The known gene targets of each drug are required to be provided.
+The top10 ranks and mean rank of the top-ranked target gene across all drug perturbed samples are reported.

 ### VAE_encode_SMP.pth, VAE_decode_SMP.pth, VAE_mu_SMP.pth, and VAE_logvar_SMP.pth
 Pretrained VAE model on SMP dataset.